dustinpfister/blog_posts/_posts/phaser-spritesheets.md

 ### 1.1 - This is a phaser ce (phaser 2.x post)

 This is a post on [phaser ce](https://photonstorm.github.io/phaser-ce/) also known as phaser 2.x of the [phaser ce](http://phaser.io/) javaScript powered game framework.
 I have not started writing content on phaser 3 as of this writing, but in any case I have gotten into the habit of making it clear in the beginning of posts what version of phaser I am using.
+As log as phaser ce is still supported, and used by developers, then there should remain a demand for content on it.

 ### 1.2 - More than one way to make a sheet